-In the year ending 31 August 2022, the Audit Committee discharged its responsibilities by:
+In the year ending 31 August 2023, the Audit Committee discharged its responsibilities by:

-- reviewing the Group's financial statements for the year ended 31 August 2022, meeting and reviewing with the external auditor prior to Board approval of the financial statements; - reviewing the appropriateness of the Group's accounting policies; - reviewing the potential impact in the Group's financial statements of significant matters and changes arising during the year; - reviewing and approving the audit fee and reviewing non-audit fees that may be payable to the Group auditor; - considered the external auditor's plan for the audit of the Group's financial statements for 31 August 2022; - confirmation of the external auditor's independence and terms of engagement; - reviewing and redefining the Group's system of risk identification assessment and control to ensure their robustness and effectiveness; - reporting to the Board on its review of the Group's systems and internal controls and their effectiveness to meet current, future, and strategic requirements. - The Corporate Governance report forms part of the Directors' Report.
+- completed a review of the Group's audit requirements following recent asset disposals which resulted in the appointment of BDO Ireland as the Group's external auditors. - reviewing the Group's financial statements for the year ended 31 August 2023, meeting and reviewing with the external auditor prior to Board approval of the financial statements; - reviewing the appropriateness of the Group's accounting policies; - reviewing the potential impact in the Group's financial statements of significant matters and changes arising during the year; - reviewing and approving the audit fee and reviewing non-audit fees that may be payable to the Group auditor; - considered the external auditor's plan for the audit of the Group's financial statements for 31 August 2023; - confirmation of the external auditor's independence and terms of engagement; - reviewing and redefining the Group's system of risk identification assessment and control to ensure their robustness and effectiveness; - reporting to the Board on its review of the Group's systems and internal controls and their effectiveness to meet current, future, and strategic requirements. - The Corporate Governance report forms part of the Directors' Report.